naia-lib/naia/README.md

 [s3]: https://img.shields.io/badge/license-MIT%2FApache-blue.svg
 [l3]: docs/LICENSE-MIT

-# naia
+# Naia
 a *n*etworking *a*rchitecture for *i*nteractive *a*pplications

 Naia intends to make cross-platform (Wasm included!) multiplayer game development in Rust dead simple and lightning fast.

 At the highest level, you register Event and Entity implementations in a module shared by Client & Server.
 Then, Naia will facilitate sending/receiving those Events between Client & Server, and also keep a pool of tracked Entities synced with each Client for whom they are "in-scope".

-It is built on top of https://github.com/connorcarpenter/naia-socket, which provides cross-platform unreliable & unordered messaging (many thanks given to https://github.com/kyren/webrtc-unreliable for making WebRTC communication possible).
+It is built on top of [Naia Sockets][https://github.com/connorcarpenter/naia-socket], which provides cross-platform unreliable & unordered messaging (many thanks given to [Kyren's webrtc-unreliable project][https://github.com/kyren/webrtc-unreliable] there).

-The API is heavily inspired by https://github.com/timetocode/nengi & https://github.com/colyseus/colyseus.
+The API is heavily inspired by the [Nengi.js][https://github.com/timetocode/nengi] & [Colyseus][https://github.com/colyseus/colyseus] Javascript multiplayer networking libraries.

-The internals are heavily inspired by the Tribes 2 Networking model: https://www.gamedevs.org/uploads/tribes-networking-model.pdf
+The internals are heavily inspired by the [Tribes 2 Networking model][https://www.gamedevs.org/uploads/tribes-networking-model.pdf]

-Thank you very much to the https://github.com/amethyst/laminar authors, for the cannibalized code within.
+Thank you very much to the [Laminar][https://github.com/amethyst/laminar] authors, for the cannibalized code within.

 Any help is very welcome, please get in touch!
 I'm still very new to Rust and this project is overly ambitious, and I intend my ears very open to any criticism / feedback in order to better this project.